 The days of slow, never-ending cardio sessions are long gone.
 Studies have shown that short, fast workouts are far more effective at torching your stubborn fat stores than hours of mindless trudging on the tiresome treadmill.
-Here are some ways to accelerate your weight loss with explosive workouts
+Here are some ways to accelerate your weight loss with explosive workouts.

-In this article, we’ll look at how you can burn maximum fat within a given time period by incorporating explosive training methods in your workouts.
+In this article, we’ll look at how you can burn maximum fat within a given time period by incorporating explosive interval training in your workouts.
 Do note that this method of training is not something that you begin a weight loss journey with.

 If you’ve been leading a sedentary lifestyle for years and reaching for the TV remote is the most exercise that you get daily, explosive workouts are NOT something you should be doing.
 You’d be better off with resistance training exercises and cardio sessions that are not overly taxing on your body.

 You need to get into the swing of things first before you attempt explosive training.
 After a month of daily exercise, your stamina levels will be better and you’ll be more limber.
 Then and only then should you start engaging in workouts that are explosive.
 If you’re not ready, you could throw out your back, sprain a muscle or end up severely sore the next day because of delayed onset muscle soreness (DOMS).

 If you’re affected by severe obesity, it would be better to drop several pounds until you’re in the 25% to 30% bodyfat percentage range.
 If you’re too heavy, explosive exercises will be very stressful on your joints and you’ll be gasping for breath.
 It would be advisable to talk to your doctor first before beginning any form of training.